 name: local-document-ai-openvino

 description: Private document AI for Intel hardware.
-Parse PDFs, invoices, screenshots, and diagrams locally with OpenVINO, then turn them into structured data or executable notebook/code scaffolds with clear quick-start commands and example prompts.
+Parse PDFs, invoices, screenshots, and diagrams locally with MinerU 2.5 on OpenVINO GenAI, then turn them into structured data or executable notebook/code scaffolds.
+Supports custom key-field extraction for invoice demos, with clear quick-start commands and example prompts.

 ---